ianklug/grooveboard/README.md

 ## Versions

-**Grooveboard:** Compatible with MX, Choc, or Alps style switches.
+**Grooveboard:** Compatible with MX, Choc, or Alps-style switches.
 Switches must be soldered.

-**Grooveboard MX:** Compatible with MX style switches only.
+**Grooveboard MX:** Compatible with MX-style switches only.
 Uses Kailh MX hot-swap sockets.

-**Grooveboard Choc:** Compatible with Choc style low-profile switches only.
+**Grooveboard Choc:** Compatible with Choc-style low-profile switches only.
 Uses Kailh Choc hot-swap sockets.

 There are two variations of each version of Grooveboard - MU and AU.
 It is often difficult to find the smaller QFN variant (MU) of the Atmega32u4 processor that Grooveboard was initially designed with.
 For this reason, variations of each Grooveboard have been added based on the larger QFP variant (AU).
 Both types work identically and use the same firmware.